 Since you stated that you checked to see that the player mechanism worked before you bought the unit, I will have to assume that the unit has an electric vacuum pump as well as the normal foot treadles.
 The only other possible explanation is that you don't know the difference between the player action and the piano action or that the two are separate.
 All player pianos are also regular pianos and perform like any ordinary piano, with the exception that they can also play themselves (so to speak).

-Over the past year, along with running my player piano repair business and the largest website in the world devoted to player pianos , I've been creating various pages devoted to helping owners determine the general condition of each major component.
-It's a daunting task since there have been more than 50 different player mechanism makers, each with their own patents and, ergo, slight differences.
+Over the past 15 years, I've been creating various pages devoted to helping owners determine the general condition of each major component.
+It's a challenging task because there have been more than 100 different player mechanism makers, each with their own patents and, ergo, slight differences.
 So the information I have provided is on the general side.

 Replacing all the old leather and worn bellows cloth is not inexpensive.
 It requires hundreds of hours of patient, meticulous craftsmanship costing in excess of $3000.00.
-Compared to the cost of a pump ($390.00), it's easy to see why most people choose to electrify instead of rebuild.
-But sooner or later, even the pump will become ineffective.
+Compared to the cost of a pump (around $400.00), it's easy to see why most people choose to electrify instead of rebuild.
+But sooner or later, even the electric vacuum pump will become ineffective.

-One of the things I pride myself in is my ability to pinpoint the major problems in a player system in short order.
+One of the things I'm good at is pinpointing the major problems in a player system in short order.
 And it sometimes happens that the main culprit can be rebuilt or even conscientiously repaired for way less than $1000.
 But in order to enjoy effortless foot pumping, like when the unit was new, you must rebuild the entire system.
 It's simply a matter of efficiency verses dollars.

 For some tests you can perform, see: